symfony/symfony-docs/guides/forms/overview.rst

 -----------

 As you have learned, a form consists of one or more form fields.
-A field knows how to convert data between normalized and humane representations.
+A field knows how to convert data between normalized and human representations.

 Let's look at the ``DateField`` for example.
 While you probably prefer to store dates as strings or ``DateTime`` objects, users rather like to choose